ndnam03/backend/README.md

 # Clothing shop

-Technologies used in the construction of the project <br>
+Technologies used in the construction of the project

 Spring Boot
 MySQL Database
 Hibernate